 How Much Does Ritalin Cost On The Street?

-Ritalin (methylphenidate) is readily available, and being illegally sold for $1-$50 per pill.
+Ritalin (methylphenidate) is readily available, and being illegally sold for $1 to $50 per pill.
+Ritalin abuse can lead to addiction.

 Street Price Of Ritalin - How Much Does Ritalin Cost On The Street?

-Methylphenidate drugs, including Ritalin, are being sold in schools at a cost of $1-$2 per pill.
-Purchasing the same types of prescription medications on the street range from $1-$50.
+Methylphenidate drugs, including Ritalin, are being sold in schools at a cost of $1 to $2 per pill.
+The cost of prescription medications on the street with similar properties to Ritalin range from $1 to $50.

 Cost Of Ritalin By Location

-In March of 2021, people in states like Michigan and New York reported paying $30-$50 per pill for 36 mg of methylphenidate.
+In March of 2021, people in states like Michigan and New York reported paying $30 to $50 per pill for 36 mg of methylphenidate.

-Meanwhile, other areas (Illinois, Kentucky, Washington, and Connecticut) saw costs of between $2-$8 for the same milligram dosage.
+Meanwhile, other areas (Illinois, Kentucky, Washington, and Connecticut) saw costs of between $2 to $8 for the same milligram dosage.

 Cost Of Ritalin By Availability

 Availability seems to play a role in the cost of illegally sold Ritalin.
-For example, the cost in New York ranged between $10 and $45 for a 36-milligram pill over a two-week period.
+For example, the cost in New York ranged between $10 and $45 for a 36 mg pill over a two week period.

 Across the United States, Ritalin most often costs approximately $5 per pill, with variations due to the above factors and a slight increase in cost due to milligrams per pill in some areas.

-Our helpline is open and our staff is available to help you or your loved one find the addiction rehabilitation services to meet your needs.
+Our staff is available to help you or your loved ones find the addiction treatment services required to meet your needs.

 This page does not provide medical advice.
 See more